Kings Of Leon

 2013 Mechanical Bull

 The front cover of "Youth And Young Manhood" looks like it could have been for a '70s Southern Rock band (four faces staring out from under shaggy hair).
 And the Kings Of Leon draw from the same well.
-Between Caleb's muddy vocals and the swampy guitars "Youth and Young Manhood" has an off-the-cuff informality.
-In promotional materials and reviews comparisons with Lynyrd Skynyrd and Creedence Clearwater Revival creep in.
+Between Caleb's muddy vocals and the swampy guitars Kings Of Leon have an off-the-cuff informality.
+Promotional materials and reviews drew comparisons with Lynyrd Skynyrd and Creedence Clearwater Revival.
 However complimentary, it's a bit off the mark.
 The Kings of Leon bare a closer resemblance to The Band's loose and free flowing style.
 The Kings Of Leon play a Country influenced Rock (more Rock than Country) with ragged glory.